-- For the Code/Beyond Code Program field select "Default-Selected Version of 90.1". - For Compliance path select "ASHRAE 90.1-2019: Appendix G". - Ensure that it says "Above Code Performance" directly to the right of the Compliance path in cell L20. - d.
+- For the Code/Beyond Code Program field select "Default-Selected Version of 90.1" or "Other" if the option is available. - For Compliance path select "ASHRAE 90.1-2019: Appendix G". - Ensure that it says "Above Code Performance" directly to the right of the Compliance path in cell L20. - d.
 Connecticut ECB Compliance Form Companion Tool (ECB Companion Tool) is spreadsheet based and performs calculations unique to the ECB program.
 Information entered in the DOE/PNNL Compliance Form can be directly imported into the ECB Companion Tool which avoids redundant data entry across the tools.